Frequently Asked Questions

 When will renovation begin?

-Renovation is set to begin in March 2019.
+Renovations are underway.
 The first building to be renovated is currently unused, and so all of BADM’s exhibits will remain open as this building is updated.

 Renovation will be staggered as we install five new exhibits and add additional visitor amenities.
 During renovation, certain non-exhibit spaces will be transformed to host temporary exhibits, so that children of all ages can have the engaging, creative experiences expected from a BADM visit.
 Join us to experience all of our updates as they happen!